-Gastric inflammation caused by H. pylori can lead to superficial gastritis, ulcers, and even gastric cancer.
+If the body is not able to mange levels of H. pylori, gastric inflammation can occur.
+This can lead to gastritis, ulcers, and even gastric cancer.
 H. pylori infections typically require triple therapy with two antibiotics and a proton pump inhibitor.

 Antibiotics can cause side effects.
 Using natural treatments might be helpful in preventing these side effects, protecting the stomach, helping the body to better fight infection, and promoting overall good health.